-The Seacoast Science Center environmental day camp camp gets kids outdoors, learning about nature through fun, hands-on activities.
-Located in Odiorne Point State Park, lessons incorporate the rich natural and historic resources of the Park and the Gulf of Maine.
+The Seacoast day camp gets kids outdoors, learning about nature through fun, hands-on activities.
+Located in Smith Point State Park, lessons incorporate the rich natural and historic resources of the Park and the Gulf of Maine.
 Indoors, the Center’s live animal and hands-on exhibits reinforce lessons on current ocean science.

-(Please note this listing is for SAMPLE purposes only and the links below are not active)
+(Please note this listing is for SAMPLE purposes only)

 Treks 4 Tots (age 3 ½ – 5) and Seaside Safari (grades K-5)

 Sessions run from 9am-3pm or 9am-12pm (half-day option).
 Drop-off begins at 8:30am; there is no after-care for Treks.

 Sessions 1 and 10 are available by the day.
 Session 3 is a 4-day session.

 Daily Cost: $58 members, $64 non-members (sessions 1 and 10 only)